BabakShah/developerportal/pages/platforms/v2/unity/unity.md

 ## ImageResultsListener

 The Detectors use callback classes to communicate events and results:
 The <code>ImageResultsListener</code> is a client callback which receives notification when the detector has started or stopped tracking a face.
 The OnFaceLost, OnFaceFound, and OnImageResults methods must be defined as part of a class attached as a component within Unity.
-Here is an example:
+Here is an example of how they look:

 ```csharp
 using Affdex;